MicrosoftDocs/fabric-docs/docs/governance/information-protection.md

 ### Default labeling

-As part of the strategy to apply sensitivity labels to all of your organization's Fabric items, you can define a default label policy in the Microsoft Purview compliance portal.
-With a default label policy, when an item is created or edited, it gets a default sensitivity label unless a label is applied through other means.
 Default labeling is fully supported in Power BI and is described in [Default label policy for Power BI](/power-bi/enterprise/service-security-sensitivity-label-default-label-policy).
 In Fabric, there are some limitations.

 * When a non-Power BI Fabric item is created, if there's a clear, substantive create dialog, the default sensitivity label will be applied to the item if the user doesn't choose a label.
 If the item is created in a process where there's no clear create dialog, the default label **won't** be applied.